mrwadams/genai-regulation-extractor/context/spec.md

 * **Handling Output Token Limits:**
     * **Acknowledge Constraint:** The `gemini-2.0-flash` model has a significant output token limit (e.g., 8,192 tokens).
 The structured JSON/YAML output for large regulations could exceed this limit if the entire document is processed in a single API call.
     * **Potential Strategies:**
         1.  **Iterative Processing (Chunking):** Process the document in logical chunks (e.g., chapters, major sections).
 Send each chunk's text to the LLM and request the structured output *for that chunk*.
 Ensure the prompt requests output that fits within the limit for the chunk size.
 The application backend will then merge the structured results.
-This is likely the most robust approach for full extraction.
+This is likely the most robust approach for full extraction, and should use the new `google-genai` client for all Gemini API calls.
         2.  **Prompt Modification (Partial Output):** For very large sections, prompts could potentially request the model to return only a subset of the structure or paginate its response, although this adds complexity to the prompt design and backend logic.
 (Less preferred for PoC unless chunking proves difficult).
         3.  **Streaming:** Investigate if the `google-genai` API and model support streaming responses.
 If so, the application could process the structured output incrementally as it's received, mitigating the single-response size limit.
 * **Fine-tuning (Optional):** Out of scope for the initial PoC.
 May be considered for future enhancements.